 Learn more about digestive health.

 When it comes to looking after our skin, low sugar foods are a great choice.
-The insulin spike from eating too much sugar causes inflammation which results in acne flare-ups and aggravates other skin conditions like eczema and psoriasis.
+The insulin spike from eating too much sugar causes inflammation, resulting in acne flare-ups and may aggravate other skin conditions like eczema and psoriasis.

-Eating sugar can quickly give us a boost of energy and alertness – perfect for if we have a strenuous day ahead of us or a gym session planned.
-But after around 20 mins, this feeling will pass, and can leave us feeling easily distracted and not able to focus.
+Eating sugar can quickly boost energy and alertness, perfect if we have a strenuous day ahead or a gym session planned.
+However after about 20 minutes, this feeling will pass and lwe will be left feeling easily distracted and unable to focus.

-To learn more about the importance of opting for low sugar foods, and how t improve your diet lifestyle, take a look at some of our articles.
+To learn more about the importance of opting for low sugar foods and improve your diet lifestyle, take a look at some of our articles.

 Curb those sugar cravings by choosing hydration, leafy greens, herbals teas and more.